mcrosson/digital-art-composition-book/Notes/__Using The Vault.md

 ## Automatic Attachment Management

 This vault is setup to automatically manage attachments.
-It is configured to ensure all note attachments are stored in the appropriate `attachments` directory under a sub-folder with the same name as the note.
+It is configured to ensure all note attachments are stored in the appropriate `attachments` directory.

 This will automatically move attachments and update links when a note is moved between folders.
 This is especially helpful as a note moves through the various state/status folders.

-You can disable this functionality by disabling the `Consistent Attachments and Links` and  `Custom Attachment Location` community plugins.
+You can disable this functionality entirely by disabling the `Consistent Attachments and Links` community plugin.
+You can also disable the plugin's `Auto Collect Attachments` setting to manually manage attachments if you don't want attachments automatically updated when notes are moved to a new folder.

 ## Folder Indexes